Fun things to do in Japan: my 15 favourite activities

 Kaiten sushi Tokyo - fun things to do in Japan

 Thanks to the “kaiten” sushi restaurants, the budget traveller can enjoy quality sushi at the best price.
-The kaiten is a rotating conveyor belt which is presenting different types of sushis the sushi chefs have freshly prepared.
-You just need to pick the plate you like, and you will pay based on the colour of the plate and how many you ate.
+The kaiten is a rotating conveyor belt that presents different types of sushis the sushi chefs have freshly prepared.
+You just need to pick the plate you like, and you will pay based on the plate’s colour and how many you eat.

-The Hamazushi chain has restaurants all over Japan, I loved their concept so much that I went to their addresses in Tokyo, Ito and even Naha, in Okinawa.
-Their average price, 150¥ for 2 nigiri sushi, is so affordable that I usually ended up with a bill of 800 to 1000¥ (about 7 to 9€)!
+The Hamazushi chain has restaurants all over Japan.
+I loved their concept so much that I went to their addresses in Tokyo, Ito and even Naha, in Okinawa.
+Their average price, 150¥ for 2 nigiri sushi, is so affordable that I usually end up with a bill of 800 to 1000¥ (about 7 to 9€)!
 The address in Tokyo is 24-8 Udagawachō, 2 Chome−13, Takadanobaba.

 7 – Wearing a kimono while visiting Kyoto’s most beautiful temples